boazsegev/plezi-website/docs/guides/controllers.html.md

 ### The `unicast` method (Websockets)

-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#unicast-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#unicast-instance_method).

 (todo: write documentation)

 ### The `broadcast` method (Websockets)

-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#broadcast-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#broadcast-instance_method).

 (todo: write documentation)

 ### The `multicast` method (Websockets)

-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#multicast-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#multicast-instance_method).

 (todo: write documentation)